Talking to Children about Salvation

 - Encourage a child to tell you in their own words what they understand and believe.
 Either ask the child to repeat a prayer after you or help the child know what to say in their prayer.
 After the prayer, read Romans 10:13 and remind them that this verse is a promise.
 Jesus will be their Savior forever.

 - Even if your child is not artistic, create a scrapbook page with your child.
-Have them write and draw their thoughts and feelings.
+Have them write and draw their thoughts and feelings about their salvation.
 Help your child to come up with their own ideas.
 Give them some Bible references that might be useful.
 This page can be used later in their life to remind them that they understood exactly what it means to be saved.

 Baptism is the next step in your child's spiritual journey.
 Your child should want to be baptized without any prompting from you.
 They shouldn't be doing it just to please you.
 However, they must first understand baptism.